weilandtd/yeast-GEM/README.md

 ## Complementary Scripts

-* `convertYmn2FBC2.m`: Converts yeast7 from COBRA-compatible SBML2 to FBC v2, thereby adding the missing annotation data, which could not be retained with the older COBRA versions.
-* `modelCorrections.m`: Corrects various issues in yeast7 (biomass composition, proton balance, Ox.Pho., GAM and NGAM).
+* `anaerobicModel.m`: Transforms the model to anaerobic conditions.
+* `boundaryMets.txt`: Contains a list of all boundary metabolites in model, listing the id and name.
+* `calculateContent.m`: Calculates the protein and carb fraction in the biomass pseudo-rxn.
 * `changeBiomass.m`: Rescales the biomass composition for varying protein content in anaerobic case.
 Also changes GAM and NGAM.
-* `calculateContent.m`: Calculates the protein and carb fraction in the biomass pseudo-rxn.
-* `anaerobicModel.m`: Transforms the model to anaerobic conditions.
-* `saveYeastModel.m`: Saves yeast model as an `sbml` and `txt` file, and creates `boundaryMets.txt`.
-* `boundaryMets.txt`: Contains a list of all boundary metabolites in model, listing the id and name.
+* `convertYmn2FBC2.m`: Converts yeast7 from COBRA-compatible SBML2 to FBC v2, thereby adding the missing annotation data, which could not be retained with the older COBRA versions.
+* `getNewIndex.m`: Finds the highest index available in either metabolites or rxns, and then adds one to it, for creating any new species.
 * `missingFields`: Folder with functions for adding missing fields to the model.
    * `addGeneNames.m`: Adds the field `geneNames` by extracting the data from KEGG.
    * `getMissingFields.m`: Retrieves missing information (`rxnECNumbers` and `subSystems`) from KEGG & Swissprot.
 It uses `changeRules.m` for properly reading the gene-reaction rules, and `findInDB.m`, `getAllPath.m` and `findSubSystem.m` for reading the databases.
 The latter 3 functions are adapted versions of functions from the [GECKO toolbox](https://github.com/SysBioChalmers/gecko).
    * `ProtDatabase.mat`: Contains the relevant data from Swissprot and KEGG.
+* `modelCorrections.m`: Corrects various issues in yeast7 (biomass composition, proton balance, Ox.Pho., GAM and NGAM).
+* `saveYeastModel.m`: Saves yeast model as an `sbml` and `txt` file, and creates `boundaryMets.txt`.

 ## Contributors